FirzaSyauqi/FirzaSyauqi/README.md

 -💼 I’m looking to collaborate on creative front-end & back-end projects, interactive web apps, and open-source initiatives.
 -📫 How to reach me: You can contact me via email at as.syauqhi28@gmail.com or on LinkedIn.
 -😄 Pronouns: He/Him
--⚡ Fun fact: I'm passionate about merging art with code to create interactive experiences, and I also enjoy playing the guitar in my free time!
+-⚡ Fun fact: I'm passionate about merging art with code to create interactive experiences, and I also enjoy playing the game in my free time!

 <!---
 FirzaSyauqi/FirzaSyauqi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.